Human Rights Changemaker Internship

 These internships are open to any UNL undergraduate student who:

-• has declared a minor in Human Rights and Humanitarian Affairs
+• has declared a minor in Human Rights and Humanitarian Affairs or enrolled in the Social Entrepreneurship Certificate in the College of Arts and Sciences.

 • enrolls in HRHA 495 during the semester they complete their internship.
 (Students completing their internship in summer should enroll in CAS 395.)